Ann Catley: Performance and brand

 Ann Catley was known to "[have] a performing style to match her life history" (Burden p.
 111).
 Her notable sexually explicit roles, such as Polly from The Beggar's Opera and Juno in The Golden Pippin, were a stylistic reflection of her own life.
 Ann Catley is notable for her sexual escapades, not because they were disingenuous to her but because they made her whom she embodied, Ann's sexuality was integrated into her brand.
 It allowed her to afford her lavish lifestyle, be self-sufficient and the constant controversy allowed her to stay relevant, allowing her to influence "the fashion of dressing the hair..catleyfied" (Pearce 815)—growing popularity with men and women through fashion and sexuality.
 Due to her eccentric acting style and melodious voice, Ms. Ann Catley did not shy away from knowing her worth and power.
 Ann would negotiate her salary in order to get paid extravagant sums that she deemed she was worth.
 Ann Catley embodied a business mogul for restoration women.
 She built a brand for herself and reversed the power dynamic of commodifying women's bodies by using it as her strength and proving her worth.
-Although Ann Catley was a prostitute, her refusal to be seen as a cheap whore led to her success.
 Her best performances, according to Ambross, were Rosetta in Love in a Village and Euphrosyne in Comus.

 Catley's “Catlified hair,” a hairstyle that was “cut down upon like a fan,” became fashionable.
 Ambross claims that “Miss Catley had great capabilities for an actress and...would have succeeded not only in comedy, but tragedy, had she made them her study” (Ambross, 49).Going back to the stage, Ann was but a shadow of her former glory.
 She attempted Macheath in The Beggar’s Opera but her voice proved inefficient and garnered pity, not praise from the audience.
 She moved to Ealing, Middlesex, beloved by her neighbors and the poor.
 Catley died of consumption in 1782 of consumption at 44 and was buried in Ealing church.
 Apparently, Catley died “in charity with the world, and in lamenting that the early parts of her life had not been equally virtuous and honourable with her latter days” (Ambross 55).

 She performed many roles on the London and Dublin stage, until 1782.
 Her pupil Margaret Martyr's style is said to have come from Catley.
 Thomas Bellamy wrote of Martyr in 1795 "Catley's pupil - Catley's boast, Sportive, playful, arch and free, Lovely MARTYR, hail to thee!"

 Catley spent her last years living at Little Ealing and died on 14 October 1789.

 John O'Keeffe wrote of her: "she was one of the most beautiful women I ever saw: the expression of her eyes, and the smiles and dimples that played round her lips and cheeks, enchanting".